mvolkmann/blog/src/meteor.md

 1. Explicitly specify what data the server sends to the client so we can separate tasks by user.

-   Tasks will still be stored in the same MongoDB collection, but each user will only see and operate on the tasks they created.
+   Tasks for all users will still be stored in the same MongoDB collection, but each user will only see and operate on the tasks they created.

    - Remove the ability for the server to send any MongoDB content requested by clients.
      Currently the app includes the `autopublish` package.
-     This shares every collection and every document in these with every connected client.
+     It shares every collection and every document in them with every connected client.
      This is convenient for prototyping, but not desired for production.

-     Enter `meteor remove autopublish`
+     Enter `meteor remove autopublish`.

-   - Publish only tasks that belong to the logged in user by adding the following in `imports/tasks.js` after the line that starts with `export const Tasks`
+   - Publish only tasks that belong to the logged in user by adding the following in `imports/tasks.js` after the line that starts with `export const Tasks`.

      ```js
      if (Meteor.isServer) {